curveresearch/curvesim/docs/advanced.rst

 Typically you would use :func:`run_pipeline` by creating a function that:

 1. instantiates :class:`~curvesim.pool_data.metadata.PoolMetaDataInterface` from a pool address and chain label

+2. creates a :class:`~curvesim.pool.sim_interface.SimPool` using the pool data.

-2. instantiates a param_sampler, price_sampler, and strategy
+3. instantiates a param_sampler, price_sampler, and strategy

-3. invokes `run_pipeline`, returning result metrics
+4. invokes :func:`run_pipeline`, returning result metrics

 Other auxiliary args may need to be passed-in to instantiate all necessary objects.